 Make reporting easy by comparing revenue and wins amongst existing and new businesses.

 Monitor how many leads you have at each stage of the sales cycle.

 Mash up your Quickbooks and Salesforce data to measure your Customer Acquisition Cost over the last 30 days.

 KPIs for SaaS Startups

-Every SaaS startup needs to monitor and track customer success.
-Understanding your customer churn and customer retention numbers are essential for growing and scaling your business.
+Every SaaS startup needs to monitor and track customer success through a comprehensive SaaS dashboard.
+Understanding your customer churn and customer retention numbers is essential for growing and scaling your business.
 KPI management, no matter the size of your SaaS company, will keep your entire team thinking about how to make your customers successful.
 Learn more about SaaS KPIs.

 9. Customer Lifetime Value

 The longer customers stick with you, the more valuable they are.
 Monitor Customer Lifetime Value and at the same time, compare with the historical trend.

 View opportunities at each stage of the pipeline, and track bid values.